railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 		--> Warehouses` to view a list of warehouses.
 There's only the one at the moment, which should also be renamed from ``Tiny SPRL`` to ``Ambitious Plumbing Enterprises``.

-.. todo:: Get this right!
+.. todo:: Get this, below, right!

 .. tip:: Valuation of stock